bytedeco/javacv/README.txt

  * Added to `CameraDevice.Settings` and `FrameGrabber` a `triggerFlushSize` property to indicate the number of buffers to flush on `trigger()` to compensate for cheap cameras that keep old images in memory indefinitely
  * Changed the type of `CameraDevice.Settings.deviceNumber` to `Integer` so we may set it to `null`
  * Fixed and enhanced `CanvasFrame.showImage()` methods a bit
- * In `triggerMode` `DC1394FrameGrabber` nows tries to use a real software trigger and only falls back to one-shot mode on error
+ * In `triggerMode` `DC1394FrameGrabber` now tries to use a real software trigger and only falls back to one-shot mode on error
  * Fixed array constructors of `IplImage.PointerByReference()` and `CvImgObsInfo.PointerByReference()`
  * Added `CvPoint.fillArray()` methods to reuse preallocated arrays and changed `createArray()` a bit as well
  * Fixed and enhanced all `IplImage.copy*()` methods, including new support for ROIs and subimages, which affects `create*()` and `getBufferedImage()` methods as well